surma/surma.dev/content/things/maelstromgaming.md

 ![DOM inspector showing dangerous element styles](parallax.png)

-The DOM inspector shows element styles being set by JavaScript, suggesting that `background-position` is being used to move the background images.
-A strong indicator for a “not right” implementation of parallax scrolling.
-A quick look at [CSS triggers] reveals that changing `background-position` will *always* trigger a repaint – an expensive operation, that is also entirely unnecessary considering that the individual visuals haven’t changed, they just changed position.
+The DOM inspector shows element styles being set by JavaScript (i.e. they flash pink when scrolling), suggesting that `background-position` is being used to move the background images – a strong indicator for a “not right” implementation of parallax scrolling.
+A quick look at [CSS triggers] \(another helpful website by, you guessed it, Paul Lewis) reveals that changing `background-position` will *always* trigger a repaint – an expensive operation, that is also entirely unnecessary considering that the individual visuals haven’t changed, they just changed position.
 Since these repaints are triggered on every frame when scrolling, the